NCERT textbook controversies: Sikhism 2006

-Cartoons (2012)
+Cartoons 2012

-In April 2012, The Republican Party of India (RPI) Athavale group demanded a ban on an eleventh grade text book by the NCERT saying a drawn cartoon in the book insulted Dr. Babasaheb Ambedkar.
-The originally published book in 2006 wasn't recognized as part of the syllabus until 2012.
-On 2 April, Ramdas Athavale held a press conference and burnt copies of the page from the textbook prescribed in the political-civic science syllabus.
-Athavale demanded the resignation of Union Minister for Human Resource Development Kapil Sibal who also was the president of the NCERT board.
+In April 2012, the Republican Party of India (Athavale group) demanded a ban on a Grade 11 textbook by the NCERT, saying a drawn cartoon in the book insulted B. R. Ambedkar.
+The book was originally published in 2006 but wasn't recognised as part of the syllabus until 2012.
+On 2 April, Ramdas Athavale held a press conference and burnt copies of the page from the textbook prescribed in the Political Science syllabus.
+He demanded the resignation of Union Minister for Human Resource Development, Kapil Sibal, who was also the president of the NCERT board.
 RPI workers burnt his effigy.
-The cartoon figures on page 18 of chapter one titled "Constitution, why and how" in the book called Indian Constitution at Work.
-It shows Ambedkar sitting on a snail which is labelled ‘Constitution' cracking a whip.
-Behind him is Pandit Nehru, also shown with a whip.
-The caption says: "Cartoonist's impression of the ‘snail's pace' with which the Constitution was made.
-Athavale said the cartoon insulted the architect of India's Constitution and the people responsible must be dealt with.
+The cartoon was part of the chapter titled "Constitution, why and how", in the book called Indian Constitution at Work.
+It showed Ambedkar sitting on a snail which was labelled 'Constitution' cracking a whip.
+Behind him was Pandit Nehru, also shown with a whip.
+The caption said: "Cartoonist's impression of the 'snail's pace' with which the Constitution was made".
+Athavale said the cartoon insulted the architect of India's Constitution, and the people responsible must be dealt with.
 The NCERT too had insulted him, he pointed out.
 The issue created uproar in both Houses of Parliament.
 NCERT chief advisors Yogendra Yadav and Suhas Palshikar resigned on Friday after the government issued an apology and promised to remove the cartoon.
 Speaking to reporters, Palshikar said it seemed like the government didn't have an option and therefore decided to agree with the protesting MPs.
 "The caricature was a symbol of the progressive outlook in education.
 This has now been undone.
 We are of the opinion that as advisors we can have a different opinion.
 Hence, we don't think it's appropriate for us to be in this position anymore."
-Suhas Palshikar is a professor in the Department of Politics and Public Administration at the University of Pune.